blucz/Vector/README.md

 Vector
 ======

-Vector emulates a vector display, like those found on the Tektronix terminals and in arcade games such as Asteroids and Tempest. arcade games.
+Vector emulates a vector display, like those found on the Tektronix terminals and in arcade games such as Asteroids and Tempest.
 It is implemented in OpenGL and OpenGL ES2.

 For example:
 - *Tektronix* http://www.youtube.com/watch?v=tpD1QXvtlcg